 Any collection of artefact material as part of a mitigation strategy will need to be done by an appropriately qualified cultural heritage practitioner holding a permit under provisions of the Aboriginal Cultural Heritage Act 2003.
-The EPA regional manager should be consulted for the provision of general advice including the appropriate conduct of cultural heritage surveys and the necessary permits.
+The EPA's and DNRW's regional managers should be consulted for the provision of general advice including the appropriate conduct of cultural heritage surveys and the necessary permits.